 Also, make sure your child’s seat is registered with the manufacturer, so you are notified of all recalls without the need for extra research and legwork.
 You can find your registration card with your new seat.
 Then, you just need the model name, manufacturer name, model number, and date of manufacture to register your seat.
 For more information on car seat registration, check out this post!

-If you do need a replacement seat, head over to our Car Seat Buying Kits for more info on selecting the right stage for your kiddo.
+If you do need a replacement seat, our Car Seat Buying Kits have more info on selecting the right stage for your kiddo.
+Then head over to our YouTube Channel to see the video for getting rid of expired car seats or damaged car seats.

 If you found this information helpful, definitely check out our blog for more on car seat safety.
 Safe in the Seat is a community that helps educate parents on one of the most important safety purchases they’ll ever make—their child’s car seat!
 We have courses, videos, and consults to make sure you have the utmost confidence in your child’s safety in your car.
 Drive with peace with all of us here at Safe in the Seat!